bsimedicatedspray/bsimedicatedspray.github.io/_sectionPage/section11.md

 ---

-<p>BSI Medicated Spray must be in the First Aid Kit of any workplace.</p>
+<p>BSI Medicated Spray should be in the First Aid kit of any workplace.</p>